top of page

 • If you’re uncomfortable asking for help, take a quick walk the next time you’re on campus.
 Find an office or program that you don’t know, and ask someone at the front desk what they do there.
 You’ll find that people aren’t all that scary, and actually looking forward to lending a hand.

-Resources at Your Institution
+Resources at Triton College

 bottom of page